sdtsztom/cs231n_2018/README.md

 # cs231n_spring_2017_assignment
 My implementations of cs231n-2017.

-Original version of assignments without answers were provided by: https://github.com/cs231n/cs231n.github.io/tree/master/assignments
+Original version of assignments without answers was provided by: https://github.com/cs231n/cs231n.github.io/tree/master/assignments

 If there are any problems, feel free to contact me.